williaml33moore/bathtub/docs/index.markdown

 ## Behavior-Driven Development for Integrated Circuits
 BDD helps you and your colleagues bring diverse perspectives--business, design, verification, firmware--to the specification of new IC features.
 Together, you create living documentation that not only describes, but also automatically checks the correct behavior of the device.
-* Write your chip design specs in Gherkin, the de facto standard plain text file format for executable specifications.
+* Write your chip design specs in Cucumber-compliant Gherkin, the de facto standard plain text file format for executable specifications.
 * Let concrete examples in the Gherkin files guide the front-end design.
 * Bathtub reads and parses your Gherkin files and runs them as automated acceptance tests against your RTL.
 * When the tests pass, you know your RTL behaves as the specs say it should.
 * BDD is not just for software development anymore; IC design and verification can be Agile too!

 {% highlight gherkin %}
+# Sample Gherkin feature file

 Feature: Arithmetic Logic Unit division operations

     The arithmetic logic unit performs integer division.